-XII.
+XI.
 Conclusions

-This paper expands our understanding of the role of retail investors in the diffusion of information in asset markets and the determination of asset prices, specifically price underreaction to news.
-We examine retail investor trading behavior around company news announcements using a database containing the quarterly holdings and daily transactions of the clients of one of the largest discount brokers in the United States in the period 2010.Q1-2014.Q2.
+This paper expands our understanding of the role of retail investors in the diffusion of information in asset markets and the determination of asset prices.
+We examine retail investor trading behavior around company and macroeconomic news announcements using a database containing the quarterly holdings and daily transactions of the clients of one of the largest discount brokers in the United States in the period 2010.Q1-2014.Q2.

 We document that retail investors tend to trade as contrarians after large earnings surprises, both positive and negative.
-The retail investors in our sample also exhibit a disposition effect.
+There is also weaker evidence that they trade as contrarians after macroeconomic news announcements.
+The retail investors in our sample exhibit a disposition effect, but this effect cannot explain their contrarian buying behavior, and it doesn't appear to fully explain contrarian selling behavior.